-I had a free afternoon over the Thanksgiving weekend, so I pulled out 5 small boxes of Jello, a box of unflavored gelatin and a can of sweetened condensed milk to make this Jello rainbow salad.
+I had a free afternoon over the Thanksgiving weekend, so I pulled out 5 small boxes of Jello, a box of unflavored gelatin, and a can of sweetened condensed milk to make this layered Jello salad.
 A Pyrex 9 x 13-inch pan and liquid measuring cups completed my supplies.

-- I chose a rainbow of colored Jello flavors, but using only red and green would be perfect for Christmas.
+- PRO-Tip: Shake up the colors depending on the occasion.
+I chose a rainbow of colored Jello flavors, but using only red and green would be perfect for Christmas.
+Red, white, and blue for the 4th of July.
 Or school colors for game day.
 The options are endless.

 - Look for unflavored gelatin, like Knox brand, on the shelves near the Jello.
 It is added to the sweetened condensed milk to make it gel.

 - Measuring accurately is important so you don’t run out of the white mixture.

 - PRO-Tip: Use liquid measuring cups (affiliate link), not dry measuring cups for the best results.

 - Read through the directions once or twice before starting.
 Since this recipe has numerous steps and each layer needs to chill, you don’t want to mess up!

 - Start with a colored jello layer for the best appearance.

 - PRO-Tip: If you want a true rainbow jello, pattern your layers after the colors of the rainbow.
 Do you remember ROY-G-BIV?
 That’s how we remembered the order of a rainbow’s colors.
 Red-Orange-Yellow-Green-Blue-Indigo-Violet!
 This version has just 5 colors: Blue – Green – Red – Yellow – Orange.
 Use that as a guide to layer your jello flavors.